tmobile/magentaA11y/_checklist-native/snackbar-toast.md

   enter: |
     Any elements inside are activated on Android
   When no interactive element is in the snackbar: |
-    Dynamically announced, without moving focus to it
+    The snackbar/toast is dynamically announced, without moving focus to it

 mobile:
   swipe: |